hellobloom/bloom-vault/helm/bloom-vault/README.md

 #### Secrets

-The following three secrets are dependencies.
+The following three secrets are dependencies for bloom-vault and must exist in the same namespace.

 - bloom-vault-env-secret: environmental variables
 - bloom-vault-postgres-secret: postgres client certificate